 - Hanoi – As the capital of Vietnam, Hanoi is a great introduction to Vietnam.
 With the preserved historic buildings and museums, you’ll get an insider view of the history of the country.
 Plus, the Old Quarter is fun, yet a bit chaotic, to walk through with the local restaurants and shops to browse through.

-- Sapa – This sleeper area is known for the breathtaking rice terraces.
+- Sapa – This sleeper area is known for the breathtaking rice terraces and ethnic minority groups.

-- Halong Bay – As one of the UNESCO World Heritage, Halong Bay is a gorgeous area to see the limestone karst.
+- Halong Bay – As a well-known landmark in Asia and one of Vietnam’s UNESCO World Heritage sites, Halong Bay is a gorgeous area to see the limestone karst.
 It’s recommended to stay overnight on a junker (a boat).
 You’ll love the opportunity to snorkel, visit caves, eat fresh seafood, and see how life is like living on the water.

 - Hoi An – Tourists flock to Hoi An as it’s a walkable area with tons of shopping, cute cafes and restaurants, and local attractions, such as the Japanese bridge.
 In the evenings, the walking street along the river glows with colorful silk lanterns.